-The £3.3m investment will be used to:
+The £3.3 million investment will be used to:

-- expand or establish new community services, to ensure people are seen in the most appropriate setting and by the most appropriate person;
+- expand or establish new community services, to ensure people are seen in the most appropriate setting and by the most appropriate person

-- introducing and further developing virtual clinics;
+- introducing and further developing virtual clinics

 - training staff so that more professionals can carry out diagnosis and treatment